nsmarieke/final_project/README.md

 # Installation instruction
 Besides the anaconda distribution of python no further installations are needed

+# Libraries used
+The following libraries where used: pandas == 1.5.3 matplotlib == 3.7.0
+seaborn == 0.12.2

 # Results
 The results can be found in the model.ipynb and in the following blog post: https://medium.com/@nsmarieke/crowd-level-in-train-to-the-beach-874d7715111d

 # Source code
 https://github.com/nsmarieke/final_project

+# Acknowledgements
+The dataset were provided by NS.